 EcoDroidLink is open-source (free-software) released under the GNU GPL.
 You can study the source and README both inside the provided SD-Card (or “ssh” into the IP of the EcoDroidLink unit!) and also at the EcoDroidLink source code repository on Github.

 Watch the EcoDroidLink Internet setup and usage on Samsung S6 video:

-Works with Samsung Galaxy S6, S5, S3, Tab 2 (7.0), Sony Xperia V and more!
-Nothing to install, No need to root - EcoDroidLink uses a standard bluetooth profile/feature already there in many Android devices!
+Tested with Samsung Galaxy S6, S5, S3, Tab 2 (7.0), many Google Nexus phones, many Sony Xperia phones and more!
+Nothing to install, No need to root - EcoDroidLink uses a standard bluetooth profile/feature already there in many Android devices!*

 About 7 meters tested real use range with Android phones.

 Fast-Enough Connection - Although the tested max-internet-speed through Bluetooth is much slower (about 1.7 Mbps on Speedtest.net) than WIFI, it’s more than fast enough for web-Browsing, Facebook, Instant Messaging.
 We’ve even watched Youtube HQ on two devices at the same time with no lag!
-The max number of devices connected in theory is 7, but we only tested 3 or 4 Android connected to it at the same time and worked fine for all - but never tested 7 yet.
+The max number of devices connected in theory is 7.
+So far we only tested up to 3 or 4 Android connected to it at the same time and Internet worked fine for all.

 An alternative VIP Internet Route - Sometimes in offices, the WIFI gets saturated as it’s used by so many users - but when you plug the EcoDroidLink Access Point to your router’s ethernet port, it opens up a new uncongested path/route from your compatible Android and PCs to access your internet ADSL or Cable router!